enzoant/Data-Analysis-Portfolio/SQL/Netflix Titles/README.md

 OBS.: The screenshot shows only the top 5 years, but a total of 14 years were generated from the query.

+This information is usefull to understand:
+* A little bit about the cinematographic context and how it's developing throughout the years.
+This data, however, has to be analysed carefully, since it can be biased by the marketing strategies taken by Netflix on selecting what and what not add in their cataloge.

+Next Steps: From 2016 to 2020 the production of movies and TV Shows was stable and is higher then the previous five years.
+It'd be interesting to understand the reason behind it for a comprehesion on the market expectations.

+---
 #### 5. What is the most frequent rating on Netflix?
 Query result  ([Question_2.csv](https://github.com/enzoant/Data-Analysis-Portfolio/blob/Data-Analysis/SQL/Netflix%20Titles/Images%20and%20.CSV%20files/Question_5.csv)):

 ![Table from the query](https://github.com/enzoant/Data-Analysis-Portfolio/blob/Data-Analysis/SQL/Netflix%20Titles/Images%20and%20.CSV%20files/Question_5.png)

+This information is usefull to understand:
+* Knowing the most frequent rating, we know the public that is the target for the biggest part of the content.

+Next Steps: In this case, the TV-MA is the most frequent rating, with a total of 36% of all cases.
+This information can be used as support for other metrics and to reinforce the main audience of the platform: adults.

+---
 #### 6. For "TV Show", what is the most common number of seasons?
 And what's the average?

 Query result  ([Question_2.csv](https://github.com/enzoant/Data-Analysis-Portfolio/blob/Data-Analysis/SQL/Netflix%20Titles/Images%20and%20.CSV%20files/Question_6_1.csv)):

 ![Table from the query](https://github.com/enzoant/Data-Analysis-Portfolio/blob/Data-Analysis/SQL/Netflix%20Titles/Images%20and%20.CSV%20files/Question_6_1.png)

+This information is usefull to understand:
+* The most common lenth of the TV Shows in Netflix.
+In this case, its 1 season.

 Query result  ([Question_2.csv](https://github.com/enzoant/Data-Analysis-Portfolio/blob/Data-Analysis/SQL/Netflix%20Titles/Images%20and%20.CSV%20files/Question_6_2.csv)):

 ![Table from the query](https://github.com/enzoant/Data-Analysis-Portfolio/blob/Data-Analysis/SQL/Netflix%20Titles/Images%20and%20.CSV%20files/Question_6_2.png)

+Next Steps: just because the most frequent value is 1 season and the average doesn't go far from that, it doesn't mean that those are the success cases.
+Thus, further research on success rate per season size is needed.

+---
 #### 7. What is the most common movie/TV Show category?

 Query result  ([Question_2.csv](https://github.com/enzoant/Data-Analysis-Portfolio/blob/Data-Analysis/SQL/Netflix%20Titles/Images%20and%20.CSV%20files/Question_7.csv)):

 ![Table from the query](https://github.com/enzoant/Data-Analysis-Portfolio/blob/Data-Analysis/SQL/Netflix%20Titles/Images%20and%20.CSV%20files/Question_7.png)

+This information is usefull to understand:
+* The biggest genre that is currently in Netflix.

+Next Steps: This information is complementary to other information and might be used to support other metrics.
+For instance, since the biggest category on Netflix is currently "International Movies", we can go into further detail on the countries list and see which might be the growing countries and see the categories whithin each one.

+### Conclusion

+This project aimed to extract insights from the dataset and build on future steps for the Netflix Data Analysis team work on.
+This project was fully made by Enzo Antonello and the main focus was to practice SQL and analitical thinking.

+Thank you for your time!